s-goldman/Dusty-Evolved-Star-Kit/docs/grids.rst

 to any luminosity, expansion velocity, or mass-loss rate so long as the combination of these three parameters remains the same.
 The DESK model grids contain 2,000--32,000 unique model shapes.
-Theses grids are scaled to the desired number of luminosities between 1,000 and 150,000 using the command option `--n`.
+Theses grids are scaled to the desired number of luminosities between 1,000 and 150,000 solar luminosities using the command option `--n`.

 .. code-block:: console